New Year Resolution Ideas to Save Money

 Download a Savings App

 There are many savings apps out there that can help you and are available to download for free.
 Savings apps can even make saving money simple and fun!
 Do a little research and choose the best one that fits your life, earnings and financial knowledge.

 It’s a lot easier to save money when you don’t have debt obligations.
 To keep your debt to a minimum, get into the habit of paying cash for your purchases.
 When you pay cash, you’ll have better control and awareness of how you spend your money, allowing you to contribute more to your savings.

 Find a Savings Coach

 A savings coach is a trustworthy person that can hold you accountable for your savings goals.
-Find a friend, family member or professional who will check in with you throughout the year to make sure you’re on track to save as much money as you’d like to in 2020.
+Find a friend, family member or professional who will check in with you throughout the year to make sure you’re on track to save as much money as you need to meet your goals.

 Commit to Spending Freezes

 During a spending freeze, you don’t buy anything you don’t need for a given period of time.
 By committing to spending freezes multiple times throughout the year, you can easily put more in savings and spend less on things that may deter your money resolutions for the new year.